KZGD

-KZGD (1390 AM) is an American radio station licensed to serve Salem, Oregon, United States.
-The station, founded in 1934 as KSLM, is currently owned by Iglesia Pentecostal Vispera del Fin.
-KZGD broadcasts a Regional Mexican format.
+KZGD (1390 AM) is a radio station licensed to serve Salem, Oregon, United States.
+The station, founded in 1934 as KSLM, is owned by Iglesia Pentecostal Víspera del Fin and broadcasts a Spanish language Christian radio format.

 History

 The beginning

 The station was founded in October 1934 as KSLM, a 100-watt daytime AM station broadcasting on 1370 kHz in Salem, Oregon.
 Owner Harry B. Read added nighttime operation in 1935.
 In May 1937, the Christian Science Monitor made special note that KSLM's careful commercial policy stood "as a barricade holding questionable advertising material from the ears of listeners".
 Read had earlier started Portland, Oregon radio station KXL and would go on to found the Salem Electric utility cooperative in 1938.

 In September 1937, KSLM was one of several Pacific Northwest area stations to join the Mutual-Don Lee Broadcasting System.
 KSLM changed frequencies to 1360 kHz on April 28, 1939, which allowed for a power increase to 1,000 watts during the day and 500 watts at night.
-In 1940, the nighttime signal was raised to match the daytime power at 1,000 watts.
+In 1940, the nighttime signal was raised to match the daytime power of 1,000 watts.
 On March 29, 1941, KSLM changed frequencies again, this time to the current 1390 kHz.

 Harry B. Read sold KSLM license holder Oregon Radio, Inc., to automobile dealer Paul V. McElwain and partner Glenn E. McCormick for a reported sale price of $69,000 on March 1, 1944.
 At the time of the sale, it was still the only commercial radio station with Salem as its community of license.
 In May 1959, KSLM increased its daytime signal power to 5,000 watts and switched its network affiliation from Mutual to ABC.